ashfaq-viva/uiTest/README.md

                 nodes: {
               testDesktop: '5214:24158'← Add ":" between nodes instead of "-"
             };
-8. Run npm run figma:download
+8. Run "npm run figma:download"

 📂 Folder Structure should be like below